vijeta31/sales_usecases/quote_generation.md

 ## Vendor landscape offers proven solutions for industrial applications

-**Oracle CPQ emerges as the optimal choice for Fluke's requirements.** Oracle leads in complex enterprise scenarios with **20+ ERP integrations** including manufacturing BOMs, dynamic pricing, and regulatory compliance documentation.
+**Oracle CPQ emerges as the optimal choice for company's requirements.** Oracle leads in complex enterprise scenarios with **20+ ERP integrations** including manufacturing BOMs, dynamic pricing, and regulatory compliance documentation.
 The platform handles **complex technical specifications** with automated validation against industry standards, making it particularly suitable for test and measurement equipment manufacturers.

 **Tacton CPQ provides strong alternative for engineering-heavy configurations.** As a manufacturing specialist recognized as a **Leader for 2+ consecutive years**, Tacton offers **visual configuration with CAD integration** and engineering rules specifically designed for technical products.
 The platform excels at **complex manufacturing configurations** with 3D visualization capabilities.